Why Choose an Audiologist?Monday, January 28th, 2013, 11:03 pm

 - have a high school diploma or GED Certificate

 - complete a brief apprenticeship with a licensed hearing aid specialist

-education credits (usually from correspondence courses).
+- earn continuing education credits (usually from correspondence courses).

 To sell hearing aids in Oregon, hearing aid dispensers must complete the following in addition to obtaining a high school or GED diploma and passing a license exam:

 - They must complete the International Hearing Society’s (IHS) Distance Learning for Professionals in Hearing Health Sciences…